rpgtex/DND-5e-LaTeX-Template/README.md

  - Consider implementing more complex tables for monsters, etc.
  - Clean up the table-preset
- - Add indentation within the boxes
- - Remove indentation after the boxes + fix space before and after the boxes
  - Reduce space after subsubsection

 ### Image Credit